Merchant Navy Radio Officer, 1943-51

 On leaving the Merchant Navy, Ian stuck a clerical job in Dundee for two years before serving a year at Wickradio followed by two years at Portisheadradio.
 In 1956 he left to train as a teacher at Edinburgh University and Moray House.
 He retired in 1987 after 26 years in teaching, 22 as a Head of Department of Modern Studies in Viewforth High School, Kirkcaldy.

 During his retirement, he has written his seagoing memoirs, all of which have been published in The Nautical Magazine of Glasgow, from 1993 to 2003.
-In 2005 his book 'Dundee Memories' was published by Birlinn and most recently 'Life Aboard a Wartime Liberty Ship' was published by Amberley in October 2010.
+His books 'Dundee Memories' was published by Birlinn (2005), 'Life Aboard a Wartime Liberty Ship' by Amberley (2010), and Shipping Company Losses of the Second War by The History Press (2013).
+In addition, there are several other books available on Amazon.

 If you want to contact Ian, you can email him at